CMSgov/dpc-app/README.md

 java -jar dpc-api/target/dpc-api.jar server
 ```

-By default, the services will attempt to load the `local.application.conf` file from the current execution directory.
+By default, the services will attempt to load the `local.application.env` file from the current execution directory.
-This can be overridden by passing `ENV={dev,test,prod}`, which will load `{dev,test,prod}.application.conf` file from the service resources directory.
+This can be overridden by passing `ENV={dev,test,prod}`, which will load `{dev,test,prod}.application.env` file from the service resources directory.

 **Note**: Manually specifying a config file will disable the normal configuration merging process.
-This means that only the config variables directly specified in the file will be loaded, no other `application.conf` or `reference.conf` files will be processed.
+This means that only the config variables directly specified in the file will be loaded, no other `application.env` files will be processed.

 * You can check that the application is running by requesting the FHIR `CapabilitiesStatement` for the `dpc-api` service, which will return a JSON-formatted FHIR resource.
     ```bash